signalfx/signalfx-ruby-tracing/README.md

 | [Sequel](#sequel)               | sequel-instrumentation                 | >= 3.47.0          |
 | [Sidekiq](#sidekiq)             | sfx-sidekiq-opentracing                | >= 0.7.0           |
 | [Sinatra](#sinatra)             | sinatra-instrumentation                | >= 1.0.0           |

+When interfacing with these web servers as a Rack application, configure [Rack instrumentation](#rack) and insert the `rack-tracer` library as middleware.

 ## Install the SignalFx Tracing Library for Ruby